English Pastoral School: First generation

-Later Generation
+Later generation

 Later composers associated with the style include E. J. Moeran, who had thoroughly digested the pastoral idiom of Vaughan Williams and whose music is perhaps the purest archetype of the English Pastoral Style; and Edmund Rubbra, who sought to evolve and further develop the style.
-Ruth Gipps was another composer of the second half of the twentieth century who's music bears many of the stylistic hallmarks, though by the time it was composed her music could be described as reactionary; and in fact this later generation of composers are somewhat outside the mainstream of English music in the middle of the twentieth century, as perhaps typfied by composers such as Benjamin Britten, William Walton and Michael Tippett, whose music may in fact be understood as a reaction against the pastoral and folk elements of the English pastoral school.
+Ruth Gipps was another composer of the second half of the twentieth century whose music bears many of the stylistic hallmarks, though by the time it was composed her music could be described as reactionary; and in fact this later generation of composers are somewhat outside the mainstream of English music in the middle of the twentieth century, as perhaps typified by composers such as Benjamin Britten, William Walton and Michael Tippett, whose music may in fact be understood as a reaction against the pastoral and folk elements of the English pastoral school.

-The choral tradition as established by Howells was a significant impact on later composers however, however, and its influence can be heard in later composers who have written extensively for religious purposes such as John Tavener, Scottish composer James MacMillan and the Welshman William Mathias.
+The choral tradition as established by Howells was a significant impact on later composers, however, and its influence can be heard in later composers who have written extensively for religious purposes such as John Tavener, Scottish composer James MacMillan and the Welshman William Mathias.